lbarrous/WRCWeb/readme.md

 # Laravel WEB APP

-Used to manage MVC(CRUD) web for Rallies Races
+Used to manage MVC(CRUD) web for Rally races